lashevskiy/dummy-web-app-based-on-ajax/README.md

 # dummy-web-app-based-on-ajax
-web application based on ajax
-also HTML, jquery, PHP and MySQL
+Web application based on AJAX.
+Also that uses: HTML, jquery, PHP and MySQL